Most people know what a standard USB cable looks like, including a 7 year old I know, as well as some some other folks who are well into their 70's.

-With the release of USB 2.0 in 2000 and then USB 3.0 (called SuperSpeed USB) in 2008, a number of new USB connectors came into existence to enable smaller devices like smartphones the ability to support USB.
+With the release of USB 2.0 in 2000 and then USB 3.0 (called SuperSpeed USB) in 2008 (and very recently USB 3.1), a number of new USB connectors came into existence to enable smaller devices like smartphones the ability to support USB.
 With each new version also came drastic increases in speed but also then questions about backward compatibility.

 One very basic concern is simply what connector physically works with what other connector.
 For example, does a USB 3.0 Type B plug (the male connector) fit into a USB 2.0 Type B receptacle (the female connector)?
 (Answer: NO).
 How about a USB 2.0 Type A plug in a USB 3.0 Type A receptacle?
 (Answer: YES) See my USB Compatibility Chart if you're curious about any of the other several connectors and their physical compatibilities.

 There are lots of other questions too that I'm working on answering in a digestible way, from simple photos of each connector type, to answers about speed and non-physical compatibility.

 As I'm putting these resources together, let me ask you: What confuses you about USB?
 Are there questions you'd like answers to?
 Diagrams or photos that would helpful?
 Let me know in the comments!